RudrenduMahindar/toss_threads/README.md

 # How to use the code?

-Step 1: Clone the repo, let's say that you cloned the repo in '~/home/codes'
+Step 1: Clone the repo, let's say that you cloned the repo in
+'''bash
+~/home/codes
+'''

 Step 2: Browse to the directory of the cloned repo and type: cd toss_threads, now your path is ~/home/codes/toss_threads